 - 24.1.
 The Trust is to have a Board of Directors.
-It is to consist of executive and non-executive directors. - 24.2.
-The Board of Directors is to comprise: - 24.2.1. a non-executive Chair; - 24.2.2. up to 7 other non-executive directors; - 24.2.3. up to 7 executive directors. - 24.3.
-One of the executive directors shall be the Chief Executive who shall be the Accounting Officer. - 24.4.
-One of the executive directors shall be the finance director.
+It is to consist of Executive and Non-Executive Directors. - 24.2.
+The Board of Directors is to comprise: - 24.2.1. a Non-Executive Chair; - 24.2.2. up to 7 other Non-Executive Directors; - 24.2.3. up to 7 Executive Directors. - 24.3.
+One of the Executive Directors shall be the Chief Executive who shall be the Accounting Officer. - 24.4.
+One of the Executive Directors shall be the Finance Director.

 - 24.5.
-One of the executive directors is to be a registered medical practitioner. - 24.6.
-One of the executive directors is to be a registered nurse or a registered midwife.
+One of the Executive Directors is to be a registered medical practitioner. - 24.6.
+One of the Executive Directors is to be a registered nurse or a registered midwife.

-25. Board of Directors - appointment and removal of the Chair, Deputy Chair and other non-executive directors
+25. Board of Directors - appointment and removal of the Chair, Deputy Chair and other Non-Executive Directors

 - 25.1.
 The Council of Governors shall appoint a Chair of the Trust. - 25.2.
-The Board of Directors will appoint one non-executive director to be Deputy Chair of the Trust.
-This individual may, through agreement with the Chair, take on the role of Senior Independent Non-Executive Director (SID). - 25.3.
+The Board of Directors will appoint one Non-Executive Director to be Deputy Chair of the Trust.
+This individual may, through agreement with the Chair, take on the role of Senior Independent Non-Executive Director (SINED). - 25.3.
 The Chair and Deputy Chair will be the Chair and Deputy Chair of both the Council of Governors and the Board of Directors. - 25.4.
-To be eligible for appointment as a non-executive director of the Trust the candidate must live and/or work within the West Yorkshire and Harrogate area. - 25.5.
-The Council of Governors at a general meeting shall appoint or remove the Chair of the Trust and the other non-executive directors. - 25.6.
+To be eligible for appointment as a Non-Executive Director of the Trust the candidate must demonstrate a commitment to the Trust are and the communities it serves and live within reasonable travelling distance. - 25.5.
+The Council of Governors at a general meeting shall appoint or remove the Chair of the Trust and the other Non-Executive Directors. - 25.6.
 Non-Executive Directors are to be appointed by the Council of Governors using the following procedure: - 25.6.1.
 The Board of Directors will work with the external organisations recognised as expert in non-executive appointments to identify the skills and experience required - 25.6.2.
 Appropriate candidates will be identified by the Board of Directors who meet the skills and experience required - 25.6.3.
 A sub-committee of the Council of Governors (not exceeding four persons) including the Chair, will interview a short list of candidates and recommend a candidate for appointment by the Council of Governors. - 25.7.
-Removal of the Chair or other non-executive director shall require the approval of three-quarters of the Council of Governors. - 25.8.
-The Board of Directors shall appoint one non-executive director to be the Deputy Chair of the Trust.
+Removal of the Chair or other Non-Executive Director shall require the approval of three-quarters of the Council of Governors. - 25.8.
+The Board of Directors shall appoint one Non-Executive Director to be the Deputy Chair of the Trust.